-The new G800 Gulfstream ultra-long-range jet took to the skies over the international airport this week
+Gulfstream's new G800 ultra-long-range aircraft took to the skies above the international airport this week

-The G800's mission is to meet the growing demand for bothprivate business jets, and long-haul aircraft.
-Gulfstream says it's the longest-range aircraft in the industry.
-For example, the G800 can fly 14,800 km at a cruising speed of Mach 0.85 (1,041 km/h) and at an altitude of 15,500 m.
+The G800 aims to meet the growing demand for bothprivate business jets and long-haul aircraft.
+Gulfstream officials say it is the longest-range aircraft in the industry.
+Thus, the G800 can fly a distance of 14,800 km with a cruising speed of Mach 0.85 (1,041 km/h) and at an altitude of 15,500 m.

 The new Gulfstream boasts a manufacturedwith an advanced 31m span high-speed wing and a pair of Rolls-Royce Pearl 700 engines with 8,278kg of thrust each, enabling it to fly from runways only about 1,800m long.